-We will now \emph{only} use $\dataset$ to synthesize a stabilizing LPV controller using Theorem~\ref{th:stabilizing-data-based} and a stabilizing LPV controller that guarantees closed-loop quadratic performance using Theorem~\ref{th:H2-LPV-result-data-based} for the considered system, which we assume to be unknown.
-We compare these to the model-based counterparts discussed in \cite{PaOl17}, which require complete model-knowledge.
+We will now use the obtained $\dataset$ to synthesize a stabilizing LPV controller using Theorem~\ref{th:stabilizing-data-based} and a stabilizing LPV controller that guarantees closed-loop quadratic performance using Theorem~\ref{th:H2-LPV-result-data-based} for the considered system, which we assume to be unknown.
+We compare these to the model-based methods from~\cite{PaOl17}, which can also handle a scheduling dependent $B$ matrix, but require complete model-knowledge.